 But let’s face it.
 There is already a lot of competition in just about every category.
 The key is to identify problems with existing products and come up with a solution that addresses those pain points.
 In other words, what can you offer that others can’t?

 This is what happened when Dean and Diony first came up with the idea for Paperform.
-Though the form building space was crowded, they saw an opportunity for a better way to build forms that weren’t ugly.
+Though the form building space was crowded, they saw an opportunity for a better way to build forms that were both functional and beautiful.

 “You don’t need the full pie, just a slice–or maybe less.
 It’s a big world out there and lots of customers.
 So if you can make something that’s differentiated and useful, chances are you’ll find somebody who’ll pay money for it.” — Dean McPherson, co-founder and director of Paperform